 Patents in their Portfolio

 - In 2020, EdgeMicro and BitBox USA, LLC collaborated to unite the BitBox IoT platform on its edge infrastructure and helped the operators by solving the latency and backhaul issues.
-The collaboration also helped EdgeMicro to place its micro data centers (MDC’s) in different locations of North America as well as across the world for monitoring and managing distributed infrastructures using the BitBox IoT Platform.
+The collaboration also helped EdgeMicro to place its micro data centers (MDCs) in different locations in North America as well as across the world for monitoring and managing distributed infrastructures using the BitBox IoT Platform.
 (Source)

 - In 2020, EdgeMicro and Cloudflare reached an agreement to use the existing edge computing facilities of EdgeMicro enabling Cloudflare to provide ultra-low latency cloud-based services to its customers through connectivity that is much closer to end-users than the existing centralized peering infrastructures.
 (Source)

 - In 2019, Flexential collaborated with EdgeMicro to assist in the live testing phase of the microdata center project conducted by EdgeMicro.
-The goal of the project was to link the far edge data centers with the near edge data centers and displaying the benefits of low latency applications for the users.
+The goal of the project was to link the far-edge data centers with the near-edge data centers and display the benefits of low-latency applications for the users.
 (Source)

 Founded in 2015 in Austin, Texas, Vapor IO provides a nationwide network solution for the edge: combining edge exchange, edge colocation, and edge networking.
 Its Kinetic Edge™ platform enables new and innovative edge-driven applications at unprecedented levels of performance and reduces the cost requirements for CDN, cloud, and network operators through its innovative capabilities.